Surfing in Bali: Your Guide to the Best Waves [Infographic]

 Green Balls – an off-the-beaten-path right-hand reef break for experts and pros only.
 Crowds are not a problem here.

 Are you planning a trip to Bali anytime soon?
-Surfing is on top of any traveler’s to-do list when reaching this dream destination, so make sure you add a surf camp in Bali to your bucket list.
+Surfing is on top of any traveler’s to-do list when reaching this dream destination, so make sure you add a beginner surf camp in Bali to your bucket list.